jayasurya2002analyst/Online-Payment-Fraud-Detection-Capstone/README.md

 - Highly imbalanced target variable (`isFraud`)
 - Cleaned and processed dataset used for modeling

-> ⚠️ Note: Due to GitHub file size limits, the cleaned dataset is provided in ZIP format.

 ---

 ## 🛠 Tools & Technologies